Urokodia: Description

 Urokodia is an elongated arthropod measuring up to 3.5 cm.
 The dorsal exoskeleton (tergite) is composed of a cephalon (head) and a pygidium (tail shield) of subequal size.
 Both were initially thought to be nearly identical, possessing 4 pairs of large lateral spikes.
 However, subsequent studies revealed that the pygidium had a distinct triangular shape and a parallel row of tiny posterior spikes.
 Between the cephalon and pygidium was an elongated thorax of 14 or 15 segments.
-It possesses a pair of stalked eyes and stubby antennae below the front of its head.
-The remaining ventral region possesses subequal appendages with annulated bases and lamellar (lobe-like) outer branches, 3 pairs under both cephalon and pygidium and 1 pair under each thoracic segment.
-All but the pygidial appendages bore segmented, stenopodous (leg-like) inner branches.
+It possesses a pair of stalked eyes.